AlexxSandbox/CreditCalculator/README.md

 # CreditCalculator
 Final project in JetBrains Academy.
+Work from CMD/Terminal.
+Based on python and agparse.